MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/siem.md

     Select **Finish** and leave the Wizard.
 Go back to the SIEM page to see the SIEM agent you added in the table.
 It will show that it's **Created** until it's connected later.

 > [!NOTE]
 > Any token you create is bound to the admin who created it.
-This means that if the admin user is removed from Cloud App Security, the token will no longer be valid.
+This means that if the admin user is removed from Defender for Cloud Apps, the token will no longer be valid.
 A generic SIEM token provides read-only permissions to the only required resources.
 No other permissions are granted a part of this token.

 ### Step 2: Download the JAR file and run it on your server